nicetrybeni/Spiderman-Landing-page/README.md

-# Spiderman-Landing-page
+# Project: Landing Page
- Created a landing page for Spider using HTML & CSS
+Created a landing page using HTML & CSS.